goshevs/sparkDBUtilities/README.md

 The repo also offers several utility functions:

-- `parseArguments`: a parser of the arguments passed to Spark
+- `parseArguments`: a parser of the arguments passed to a SparkR script

 - `partitionByListColumn`: a string writer corresponding to partitioning by